FOR US HEALTHCARE PROFESSIONALS ONLY

 Not an actual doctor.

-Dosage modification for adverse reactions1
+Dosage modification for adverse reactions

 First dosage modification* Second dosage modification